Trust For Public Land

 Partnership and Collaboration:

-• Projects involving multiple partners including municipalities, schools, community organizations
+• Projects involving multiple partners including municipalities, schools, community organisations

 • Collaborative approaches that leverage additional funding sources

-• Track record of successful community organizing and project implementation
+• Track record of successful community organising and project implementation

 Specific Populations:

-• Tribal nations and Indigenous communities (dedicated program with USDA funding)
+• Tribal nations and Indigenous communities (dedicated programme with USDA funding)

 • Black and African American communities, particularly projects preserving cultural heritage sites